All Episodes

 Do you think he knows what FBI regulations are?

-This is about a hatchet job, and the hatchet job is on the effort to say what happened during the election with the Russian involvement with the Trump people.
+And the hatchet job is on the effort to say what happened during the election with the Russian involvement with the Trump people.

 Maybe nothing, but we won't know from the Congress because Devin Unez won't allow a nonpartisan investigation to take place.

-I mean, it's it's ridiculous on its face.
+I mean, it's ridiculous on its face.

 And the FBI has a right to complain about it.